 The image quality of the camera is excellent.
 The details are high, sharpness is goof, and noise levels are low.
 The color reproduction is also good.
 It is just right and the images do not appear either too high in color or too low.
 The images clicked outdoors and in daylight are excellent and auto exposure is right on, at almost every image.
 The front camera too clicks surprisingly brilliant images and the beautification feature won’t be missed in this device.

 The phone can shoot 1080p videos at 30fps, but no 4K videos.
-The video output also has good quality.
+And, the video output also has good quality.

 4G LTE Snapdragon 615 Processor for Robust Performance